TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Concepts/Introduction.rst

 Extbase
   Extbase is an MVC framework, with the "View" part being actually the system extension "fluid".
-  Not all of the TYPO3 CMS backend is written in Extbase, but some modules are.
+  Not all of the TYPO3 backend is written in Extbase, but some modules are.

 Fluid
   Fluid is a templating engine.
 It forms the "View" part of the MVC framework.